 RCS's Board of Directors has created performance and metric goals that were developed to demonstrate overall organizational success.
 Success in the four key areas required by the State are: operational, academic, finance and governance.
 The lead administrator will submit updated reports at board meetings that include educational, enrollment, personnel, budget, technology, facility and other items affecting operations.
 The board will undergo an annual audit by a third party that will thoroughly report on its academic, financial, operational and governance status.
 This report will be submitted to the state and any other entity required under its Charter.
 In addition, RCS will publish an annual report to parents in June of each year highlighting the school's accomplishments, individual achievement, volunteers, and providing a future outlook.
 Lastly, the Board of Directors will create and adopt a 5-year strategic plan by the end of the first year of operation.
+RCS board has developed the following SMART goals:

+1. Operations:

-RCS board has developed the following SMART goals: 1.
-Operations: Specific: Enrollment, food, transportation, furnished facility, supplies and an updated website are secured before opening day of school each year.
-Measurable: Goals, planning and timelines are measured for continuous improvement Attainable: Targeted marketing and effective project management will ensure success.
+Specific: Enrollment, food, transportation, furnished facility, supplies and an updated website are secured before opening day of school each year.

+Measurable: Goals, planning and timelines are measured for continuous improvement

+Attainable: Targeted marketing and effective project management will ensure success.

 Relevant: Students must be present and equipped to meet our mission.

 Time Bound: Goals must be reached before school begins each year and must be maintained during the course of the year.

 2. Academic Growth: RCS students will show academic growth at the end of each academic year.

 Specific: Year one baseline is detrmined by the NWEA results given the first month of school; students will show a 10% increase on scores 3 & 4 on the EOG.
 Years 2-5 students will grow 10% each year on the EOG scores for levels 3 & 4 in the areas of math, reading, science and social studies.
 By year 5 90% of students will meet this goal.

 Measurable: After year one RCS will show a 10% increase in the percentage of students scoring levels 3 or 4 on the EOG/EOC assessments.

 Attainable: RCS's commitment to adequate resources and qualified teachers provides a solid foundation to reach this goal.

 Relevant: This goal supports our mission's promise to provide rigorous instruction.

 Time Bound: After the first year RCS will have its baseline for student performance at which time, and every year thereafter, goals will be analyzed and strategies revised during the annual strategic plan meeting.

-3.Finance:Each year RCS will demonstrate integrity in fiscal management Specific: Internal and external control systems to protect RCS's finances and assets will be part of the accounting system.
+3.Finance: Each year RCS will demonstrate integrity in fiscal management Specific: Internal and external control systems to protect RCS's finances and assets will be part of the accounting system.
 Financial reports will be submitted to all external entities as required.
 A certified public accountant will be hired for the annual fiscal audit.

-Measurable: Financial goals will be measured by our end of year compliance and budget summary Attainable: RCS is willing to amend the budget to honor its mission and the
+Measurable: Financial goals will be measured by our end of year compliance and budget summary

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. administrator will provide monthly reports to the board to lead be proactive.
+Attainable: RCS is willing to amend the budget to honor its mission and the lead administrator will provide monthly reports to the board to be proactive.

 Relevant: RCS's sustainability as a charter is dependent upon its fiscal management of public funds.

 Time Bound: In addition to board and state reports being submitted timely, RCS will have an annual audit.

-4.Governance: The Board will function as a governing body and uphold the terms of the Charter Contract. implement policies Specific: Develop and regarding operations, finances, academics and governance that support RCS's mission.
+4. Governance: The Board will function as a governing body and uphold the terms of the Charter Contract.

+Specific: Develop and implement policies regarding operations, finances, academics and governance that support RCS's mission.

 Measurable: Continual school-wide improvement and surveys will measure the effectiveness of governance.